-The busy-ness of day-to-day business means problems are often brushed aside with the hope that they will just disappear, which they rarely do.
+The busy-ness of day-to-day business means team challenges are often brushed aside with the hope that they will just disappear, which they rarely do.
+Instead, be proactive.

-Be proactive instead.
-Whichever of these you face, address them and create a successful team.
+Whichever of these teamwork challenges you face, address them and create a successful team.

 Trust is crucial to teamwork, and it starts with team members knowing each other.
 Team members absolutely need to know each other, both professionally and personally.
-Otherwise they won’t understand each other and they won’t want to engage because they haven’t made that human connection – and they won’t fully trust each other.
+Otherwise they won’t understand each other and they won’t want to engage because they havent made that human connection so they won’t fully trust each other.

-Conflict, a difference of opinion, can be healthy and if carefully managed it can trigger useful debates.
-It can make people think differently, expanding knowledge and insight, and innovation can happen and results flourish.
+Conflict is one of the biggest challenges facing any team.
+Conflict, or a difference of opinion, can be healthy and, if carefully managed, it can trigger useful debates.
+Conflict can make people think differently, expanding knowledge and insight, and innovation can happen and results flourish.
 Different opinions are not a bad thing.
-It’s how we handle the conflict that makes a difference.
+Its how we handle the conflict that makes a difference.

 Team engagement is crucial to business success.
-Team members who are engaged are interested in what they do, committed to the team mission, willing to going the extra mile.
+Engaged team members who are interested in what they do are committed to the team mission and willing to going the extra mile.
 They are there in body as well as mentally and emotionally.
 The key to engagement is involvement; by involving others you make it impossible to stay detached.

 Businesses have to get beyond day-to-day urgencies, be able to take a holistic view, see the big picture and how all the parts fit together.
 For a team this means being able to think beyond your own area; how you fit into the wider organisation and how you impact the customer experience and value proposition.
 This is about business sustainability, long-term success.
 Everyone is busy but just being busy is not enough.
 Long-term success requires long-term thinking.